How to format a blog post: A complete guide for new writers

 Purposeful formatting brought you to this point, and it will carry readers through your articles as well.

 Great formatting prioritizes the human reader by providing them with organized, scannable, media-rich, intent-driven content.
-All of which are now in your toolbox after reading this article.
+All of these are now in your toolbox after reading this article.

 Remember, getting people to click on your article is only half the battle.
 The other half is getting them to this point.